 Scope Management is the collection of processes which ensure that the project includes all the work required to complete it while excluding all work which is not necessary to complete it.
 The Scope Management Plan details how the project scope will be defined, developed, and verified.
 It clearly defines who is responsible for managing the projects’ scope and acts as a guide for managing and controlling the scope.
+Download this free project Scope Management Plan template by clicking on the link above.

 Project Scope Management follows a five step process; Collect Requirements, Define Scope, Create WBS, Verify Scope, and Control Scope.